 - Maintain inventory of chemicals used and repair parts lists for cooling, boiler, water, and sewage equipment to ensure proper maintenance is accomplished.

-- Operate the computerized building climate control system to ensure a comfortable environment conducive for educational activities.
+- Operate the computerized building automation system (BAS) for environmental control.

 - Assist in electrical maintenance and other facilities functions as assigned.

 - Perform required preventative maintenance checks and services on the physical plant, related machinery, and equipment.
 Submit documentation and advise supervisor of needed changes.

 - Performs duties as a member of the Hazardous Waste Response Team; to include containment, cleanup, disposal, and report writing of hazardous waste spills.

 - Reset main breaker in Switch Gear Room as needed, while adhering to safety protocols by wearing full body ARC flash protection.